-- (f) recruitment of candidates for teacher education programs should consider the gender balance and cultural diversity of the province; - (g) initial teacher education programs should include: - (i) ethical standards for teaching professionals; - (ii) the application of skills and learning theories through practical experience; - (iii) the implementation and assessment of Manitoba curricula into coursework and student teaching; - (iv) teachable subjects in Indigenous studies and languages; - (v) at least one cultural awareness course; - (vi) coursework on working with educational assistants; - (vii) effective application of information technology; - (h) all professional credits should be awarded for courses taken as part of an accredited Bachelor of Education program and prior learning assessment recognition schemes should not be applied to award credits for professional courses; - (i) as student teachers must work in positions with active supervision, schools must ensure that a cooperating teacher is provided for each student teacher for continued feedback on their school experience; - (j) cooperating teachers should be teachers whose professional education, experience and willingness ensure that they will be exemplary models of a professional teacher; - (k) co-operating teachers and those appointed as lead teachers should be provided with professional development opportunities and time to enable them to facilitate student teachers' self-discovery and transformation to becoming professional teachers; - (I) re-orientation of a teacher after a prolonged absence from teaching is a shared responsibility of the teacher, the employer and the Society; - (m) post-graduate programs in education be accessible for all teachers throughout Manitoba;
+- (f) recruitment of candidates for teacher education programs should consider the gender balance and cultural diversity of the province: - (i) that resources for members who identify as racialized people and/or newcomers be provided by the Society to support equitable representation within its membership; and - (ii) that systematic changes to address barriers to meaningful employment faced by internationally educated teachers be advocated for by the Society. - (g) initial teacher education programs should include: - (i) ethical standards for teaching professionals; - (ii) the application of skills and learning theories through practical experience; - (iii) the implementation and assessment of Manitoba curricula into coursework and student teaching; - (iv) teachable subjects in Indigenous studies and languages; - (v) at least one cultural awareness course; - (vi) coursework on working with educational assistants; and - (vii) effective application of information technology. - (h) all professional credits should be awarded for courses taken as part of an accredited Bachelor of Education program and prior learning assessment recognition schemes should not be applied to award credits for professional courses; - (i) as student teachers must work in positions with active supervision, schools must ensure that a cooperating teacher is provided for each student teacher for continued feedback on their school experience; - (j) cooperating teachers should be teachers whose professional education, experience and willingness ensure that they will be exemplary models of a professional teacher; - (k) co-operating teachers and those appointed as lead teachers should be provided with professional development opportunities and time to enable them to facilitate student teachers' self-discovery and transformation to becoming professional teachers;

-- (n) post-baccalaureate certificate programs should be developed at the teacher education institutions for the professional advancement to meet the needs of practicing teachers; and - (o) beginning teachers should be assisted by providing them with orientation to the profession, professional development activities, information on the professional organization, counselling, moral support and protection of legal rights.
+- (I) re-orientation of a teacher after a prolonged absence from teaching is a shared responsibility of the teacher, the employer and the Society; - (m) post-graduate programs in education be accessible for all teachers throughout Manitoba; - (n) post-baccalaureate certificate programs should be developed at the teacher education institutions for the professional advancement to meet the needs of practicing teachers; and - (o) beginning teachers should be assisted by providing them with orientation to the profession, professional development activities, information on the professional organization, counselling, moral support and protection of legal rights.